 If you’re encouraging all your employees to put as much as they can into their 401(k), I hate to break it to you, but you may be causing more harm than good.

-For exactly this reason, it’s important to make sure you go beyond encouraging higher and higher 401(k) contributions (which only some employees can manage) and, instead, meet your entire workforce where it is, with more empathetic, targeted, holistic financial guidance.
+For exactly that reason, it’s important to make sure you go beyond encouraging higher and higher 401(k) contributions (which only some employees can manage) and, instead meet your entire workforce where it is—with more empathetic, targeted, holistic financial guidance.

 So what does this look like?

 Well, in an ideal world, you’d be able to pair up every one of your employees with a savvy and charming financial guru who could look at their unique financial situation, and give tailored recommendations on how they should be spending their free dollars–i.e. money left over after basic living expenses are covered.
-But I’m guessing you don’t have a budget for that.
+And there is a tool that can make that happen.

-The good news?
-For exactly zero money, you can still significantly improve the usefulness of your 401(k)-related content by highlighting some typical, less-than-perfect financial situations and giving advice accordingly.
-As a result, your employees can latch on to the situation closest to their own and feel more confident in their choices.
+But if you’re looking to get started now, you can still significantly improve the usefulness of your 401K communications by highlighting a few different employee personas, and giving financial advice for each one.
+As a result, your employees can latch on to the situation closest to their own, and feel more confident in their choices.

-Here’s what this kind of targeted advice might look like, say, in an email you send to your workforce:
+Here’s what this kind of targeted advice might look like in an email you send to your workforce.
+(Feel free to copy-paste…we won’t tell.)

 Putting money away for your retirement is important, but how important depends on the financial boat you’re in.
-Here are three common employee types–and some financial food for thought, for each.
+Here are a few different scenarios you might find yourself in, and some advice for how to approach your 401K.

 Why?
 Her short-term financial situation is secure, so she’s in a position to focus on her long-term goals.
-(For context, the average 401(k) contribution rate at Vanguard in 2016 was 6.2% of total salary; at Fidelity, the average was 8.4%.
-However, most advisors suggest putting away 15% of your paycheck if you can.)
+(For context, the average 401K contribution in 2020 was 13.5%.
+Pretty good!
+But most advisors suggest putting away 15-20% of your paycheck if you can.)

 Example #2: Dave, Who Has No Emergency Fund